 Students having a strong background in chemistry are encouraged to take the chemistry proficiency exam which can provide proficiency credit in one or two general chemistry courses.
 The proficiency exam is offered at the beginning of the fall and spring semesters.
 Students are allowed to take the proficiency exam only once per semester.
 There is no fee for taking the proficiency exams.

-The Fall 2018 - Chemistry Proficiency Exam will be given:
+The Fall 2018 - Chemistry Make-up Proficiency Exam will be given:

 Plan to arrive twenty minutes before the exam begins.
 Late arrivals are NOT permitted.
 Bring a calculator, pencils, erasers, and University ID.
 Proctors will not provide these supplies.
 TI-Nspire calculators, cell phone calculators, or other calculators with wireless connectivity are not permitted.
 COME PREPARED.